Things to do at Easter in London

 The tragic love story, La triviata, takes to the stage in the London Coliseum and there is one performance over Easter weekend on 31st March.
 Verdi’s masterpiece is performed by the English National Opera and begins at 6:30pm, running for around 2 hours and 50 minutes.
 Tickets range from £12-£105.

-When you’ve filled up on chocolate, enjoy a sightseeing tour of London on board one of The Original Tour busses.
+When you’ve filled up on chocolate on Easter Sunday, no doubt you’ll be looking for things to do in London on Easter Monday.
+Why not enjoy a sightseeing tour of London on board one of The Original Tour buses?
 Make the most of your time in London this Easter weekend and book your tickets now.